dotnet/docs-maui/docs/troubleshooting.md

 <EnableBlankMauiSplashScreen>true</EnableBlankMauiSplashScreen>
 ```

-Generating a blank splash screen will override any custom splash screen and will cause an app store rejection.
+Generating a blank splash screen will override any custom splash screen and will cause app store rejection.
 However, it can be a useful approach in testing to ensure that your app UI is correct.

 ::: moniker-end